puppeteer/puppeteer/docs/api.md

 #### browser.process()
 - returns: <?[ChildProcess]> Spawned browser process.
 Returns `null` if the browser instance was created with [`puppeteer.connect`](#puppeteerconnectoptions) method.

+#### browser.serviceWorkers()
+- returns: <[Promise]<[Array]<[ServiceWorker]>>> Promise which resolves to an array of all ServiceWorkers.

+An array of all ServiceWorkers inside the Browser.
+In case of multiple browser contexts, the method will return an array with all the ServiceWorkers in all browser contexts.

 #### browser.target()
 - returns: <[Target]>